ddsouz5/oneliners/README.md

     find . -name "*.bam"

 Delete all .bam files using xargs (Irreversible: use with caution!
-Confirm list BEFORE deleting):
+Confirm list BEFORE deleting, default xargs passes ALL arguments to ONE program, see below for alternative):

     find . -name "*.bam" | xargs rm

+Safe delettion all .fastq files using xargs (here rm is called seperately for each argument specified by the -n option).
+Inspect list then run the script.

+    find . -name "*-temp.fastq" | xargs -n 1 echo "rm -i" > delete-temp.sh
+    cat delete-temp.sh
+    bash delete-temp.sh

 Delete all .txt files (which have spaces in file names) using xargs